 In House of Leaves it's mentioned at some point that Karen once wouldn't let Will Navidson touch her.
 For thirteen months.

-Kitai does this in the sixth Codex Alera book, First Lord's Fury, demanding that Tavi court her properly rather that he casual romance they've enjoyed thus far.
+Kitai does this in the sixth Codex Alera book, First Lord's Fury, demanding that Tavi court her properly rather than the casual romance they've enjoyed thus far.
 Though part of the reason ends up being Kitai hiding her pregnancy from him.

 Though she also threatens to strangle him in the same sentence.